emmanueluche/dune_imperium_uprising_4/Manual.md

 ## Icon Guide And Additional Terms (Page 20)

 - **Acquire.** Some cards have a special acquire box, shown underneath their cost.
 You gain the effect here one time, at the moment you acquire the card (and not later, when you play it from your hand).
-  > The icon contains a white number 2 on a blue background at the top and a grey cylinder token at the bottom.
+  > The icon contains a specified number in white color (for example, 2) on a blue background at the top and a grey cylinder token at the bottom.

 - **Agent.** From the Swordmaster space, you can gain your third Agent (that was placed next to the board during setup of the game), then use it for the rest of the game.
-  > The icon is like a long hood with a white cross inside
+  > The icon is like a long hood with a white cross inside.

 - **Alliance.** You may use this effect only if you have the Alliance token of the Faction shown.
 (Here, an Alliance with the Spacing Guild.)
-  > The icon is like a red infinity symbol
+  > The icon is like a red infinity symbol.

 - **Battle Icon.*** When you win a Conﬂict and take that card into your supply, check if you have another face-up card there with the same battle icon (Crysknife, Desert Mouse, or Ornithopter).
 If you do, ﬂip the matching pair of cards face down and gain 1 Victory Point.
   > Battle icons are icons with symbols of knife, Mouse, and Ornithopter.

 - During the Endgame, you may match the **wild battle icon** with any one of the three Battle Icons in your supply.
 Flip the matching pair of cards face down and gain 1 Victory Point.
-  > Wild Battle icon looks like an interrogation mark with a golden background
+  > Wild Battle icon looks like an interrogation mark with a golden background.

 - **Contract.** If playing without the CHOAM Module, gain 2 Solari.
 If playing with the CHOAM Module, take a face-up contract (or, if there are none left, gain 2 Solari).
   > The icon is like a rectangular frame that has has a black circle bordered with an orange-colored ring.